wiremock/api-template-library/googleapis.com-runtimeconfig/index.md

 ---
 slug: "googleapis-com-runtimeconfig"
-name: "Cloud Runtime Configuration API"
+title: "Cloud Runtime Configuration API"
 provider: "googleapis.com"
 description: "The Runtime Configurator allows you to dynamically configure and expose\
   \ variables through Google Cloud Platform.
 In addition, you can also set Watchers\